If you are reading this blog post maybe you struggle to listen and understand Portuguese. If that’s your case, I have good news for you:

 I was a very shy student in a classroom of 10-12 other teenagers.
 Listening exercises were done with cassettes for everyone together.
 Not the best environment.
 The only things I could listen to in English outside the school were music and movie.
 But I was only 12, I didn’t know I could study English through music or movie!

-Also, at the time, without the Internet, and being 12 in a small city, I didn’t have any idea I would ever listen to a real English speaker.
+Also, at the time, without the Internet, and being 12 in a small town, I didn’t have any idea I would ever listen to a real English speaker.
 So for me, it was just a matter of passing the tests.

 I was not good at listening and speaking, but I’d get good grades in reading and writing so my final grades were always good to pass.